-From the tropical coral reefs of Nha Trang to the northern mountains of Sa Pa, Vietnam is one of the most adventurous yet culturally empowering countries in the world.
+From the tropical coral reefs of Nha Trang to the northern mountains of Sa Pa, travel to Vietnam is one of the most adventurous yet culturally empowering experiences you can have in the world.

 One moment you will find yourself haggling for banh mi deep within Saigon and that afternoon you could be watching a breathtaking sunset from the Mekong Delta.

 Vietnam is more than a country, it’s an experience.
 Street food vendors cooking up exotic cuisines such as pho, streets dedicated to selling suit and ties.

 Cruising the waters of Halong Bay, while monkeys jump from island to island or you might find yourself trekking to the highest peak in Vietnam, Fansipan soaring to over 3,100 metres!